jfpoilpret/fast-arduino-lib/dox/i2c-devices.md

 Future types for all asynchronous API of `MyI2CDevice`

 Note that to be accessible from `MyI2CDevice` class, these types must be redefined as follows:
-TODO code snippet redefining aliases

-TODO Constructor description
+@code{.cpp}
+	private:
+		using PARENT = i2c::I2CDevice<MANAGER>;
+		template<typename T> using PROXY = typename PARENT::template PROXY<T>;
+		template<typename OUT, typename IN> using FUTURE = typename PARENT::template FUTURE<OUT, IN>;
+@endcode

+`i2c::I2CDevice` constructor takes 3 arguments:
+1. `MANAGER& manager`: this should be passed as is from `MyI2CDevice` constructor
+2. `uint8_t device`: this is the default I2C address of this device (this 7-bits address must be already left-shifted one bit to leave the LSB available for I2C direction read or write)
+3. `Mode<MODE> mode` (`MODE` is a template argument of the constructor, `I2CMode MODE`): this should be passed one of 2 constants `i2c::I2C_FAST` or `i2c::I2C_STANDARD`) to indicate the best I2C mode (highest frequency) supported by `MyI2CDevice`: this will impact what `MANAGER` type can be used when instantiating `MyI2CDevice` template.

+Note that `device` address must be provided at construction time but can optionally be changed later.
-All methods above start with `uint8_t address` as their first argument.
-This is the unique device address on the I2C bus, made of 7 bits.
-Typically an I2C device falls in one of the following categories:
+Regarding its I2C address, typically an I2C device falls in one of the following categories:
 1. it has a fixed I2C address that cannot be changed (e.g. DS1307 RTC chip)
 2. it has an I2C address that can be changed by hardware (e.g. jumpers) among a limited range of possible addresses (e.g. MCP23017 I/O expander chip, MPU 6050 acceleromete/gyroscope chip)
 3. it has a fixed I2C address that can be changed by software (e.g. VL53L0X "micro lidar" chip); this is generally harder to support.

-For devices in category 1, you would typically define the address as a constant in `MyI2CDevice`.
+For devices in category 1, you would typically define the address as a constant in `MyI2CDevice` and pass it directly to `i2c::I2CDevice` constructor.

+Here is a snippet from DS1307 device:
+@code{.cpp}
+	public:
+		explicit DS1307(MANAGER& manager) : PARENT{manager, DEVICE_ADDRESS, i2c::I2C_STANDARD} {}

+	private:
+		static constexpr const uint8_t DEVICE_ADDRESS = 0x68 << 1;
+@endcode

 For devices in category 2, you would rather define an `enum class` limiting the possible addresses configurable by hardware, or pass the address (as `uint8_t`) to the driver class constructor.